Health and WellbeingFind a programme

 For further information on our associated research groups and staff, please visit the School for Policy Studies web pages.

 The PhD in Health and Wellbeing offers useful preparation for a number of careers.
 Our students often go on to employment in areas of government policy and health promotion at local, national and international level.
-Others have continued to academic careers, taking up post-doctoral positions and research associate positions in UK and international universities.
+Others have continued to academic careers, taking up post-doctoral positions and lecturing in UK and international universities.

-The programme establishes both a sound research training base and an understanding of practical applications, which prepares our students for different types of employment, including research, policy and intervention implementation.
+The programme establishes both a sound research training base and an understanding of practical applications, which prepares our students for different types of employment, including research, policy and intervention.